gighive/gighive/docs/README.md

 Prerequisites for all installs
  - Ansible, Python and git will be installed.
  - An id_rsa.pub file is needed for passwordless authentication into the Gighive server.
-Virtualbox install
- - If you select Virtualbox as your deployment target, Virtualbox install.
-Azure install
+ - Virtualbox will be installed if you want that option.
- - If you select Azure as your deployment target, az and azure-cli installs.
+ - az and azure-cli will be installed if you choose that path.

 ## Architecture (logical)